foxfriends/conartist/README.md

 ## Future features

+*   More statistics
+    *   Compare your performance to other artists
+    *   Even more cool graphs!
 *   Con chat
     *   Chat with other artists at the same convention (please be civil)
 *   Advanced categorization